 According to the U.S. Census Bureau, the number of new residential construction projects have gone up 16.6 percent between August 2014 and August 2015.
 That is great news for the people who make their livings building homes, but there is a dark side to the residential construction industry that has been the topic of discussion for years.

 An EHSToday.com infographic shows that 16 percent of all construction deaths each year occur in the residential construction industry.
-When you consider that nearly 20 percent of all work related deaths come from the construction industry, you can start to appreciate why so many people are concerned about the safety of residential construction sites.
+When you consider that nearly 20 percent of all work-related deaths come from the construction industry, you can start to appreciate why so many people are concerned about the safety of residential construction sites.
+Read our previous article on welding accident lawsuits here.

 The four most common types of residential construction accidents are: